splitty/GMW/README.md

 # GrabMyWaifu
 ## If you want the binary installer for Windows, the link is here [Splitmane.com](http://splitmane.com) under the downloads section.
 GrabMyWaifu is a simple application that allows for the mass downloading of media by thread on 4Chan.
 It currently is set-up to download all of the media of a single thread into a created folder in the name of that thread.
 The backbone of this application is JavaFX with the parsing done by jSoup.
-Currently, the only availible native installer is for Windows.
+Currently, the only available native installer is for Windows.

 ### What it does-